Avoiding Civil Investigative Demand False Claims Act Response Mistakes

 (2) “the standards applicable to discovery requests under the Federal Rules of Civil Procedure, to the extent that the application of such standards to any such demand is appropriate and consistent with the provisions and purposes of this section.”

-Government contractors and individuals who receive False Claims Civil Investigative Demands have some ability to limit their stress and burden when responding to a CID.
+Government contractors and individuals who receive CID False Claims Act / Civil Investigative Demands have some ability to limit their stress and burden when responding to a CID.
 The government is not entitled to attorney-client information when serving a CID.
 The federal government cannot obtain access to information protected by the attorney-client privilege or other privileges.
 Constitutional protections such as the right not to self-incriminate are especially important.
 Having government procurement fraud lawyers who can interact with the DOJ, SBA OID, VA OIG, CCID or other federal agencies can prove very important.

 Can Government Contractors Refuse to Cooperate After Receiving Civil Investigative Demand False Claims Act Requests?
 Companies need to respond quickly and accurately if they receive a Civil Investigative Demand.
 Refusing or failing to cooperate after receiving a CID could lead to penalties such as fines, disqualification from future contracts, revocation of existing licenses, suspension or debarment, or even criminal charges.
 Therefore, it is important for companies to consult with experienced False Claims Act DOJ CID lawyers familiar with the DOJ’s authority to issue CIDs and the risks of failing to cooperate.
 A knowledgeable federal lawyer can help a company understand its obligations under the CID and prepare a proper response.

-Timeframe for Responding to a CID
+Timeline for Responding to a CID

 What is a Civil Demand Target Letter? demand target. letter is supplied. by the DOJ to a witness scheduled to appear before the federal Grand Jury in order to provide helpful background information about the Grand Jury.
 If you received a civil demand target letter, it means that there is no question as to whether the government is coming after you.